MooersLab/org-projects/README.md

 Usually, ideas for TODOs emerge for the projects we are most actively engaged in.
 In these situations, we already have the number and name at the front of our minds.
 Before this package, when we could not remember the project name, we looked up the project name using `ls` in the terminal, in the favorites sidebar of the Mac's finder GUI, or we looked it up in a database file.
-Now, we can use this package, along with the invaluable packages `orderless` and `vertico`, to find the project name by entering `C-c o t` and searching for the project name with keywords in the minibuffer.
+Now, we can use this package, along with the invaluable packages `orderless` and `vertico`, to find the project name by entering `C-c j t` and searching for the project name with keywords in the minibuffer.
 We can use this package for project look-up and then escape the TODO note completion by entering `C-g`.

 If we have a TODO note for which we cannot think of a target project for assignment, we may need to start a new project, but in the meantime, we can always use a regular `org-capture` TODO note to save it to the standard `task.org` of the Getting Things Done method for later refiling.